 Narcolepsy is not a disorder you would associate with hyperactivity or someone who is in desperate need of stimulation.
 Those who suffer from narcolepsy often find themselves falling asleep during the day or during times where doing so would be seen as inappropriate.
 A lack of hypocretin is usually to blame, but in the end, this disorder, which can contribute to fatigue and generally feeling tired, can be treated with common medication.

 If you feel that you might become dependent on Adderall, it might be best to reconsider it as a treatment option.
 In any case, your doctor will give you the best recommendation and is the only person who can prescribe you.
 If they think you should not have more than your current dosage, that’s the way it stands.
 At the same time, it is not unusual for patients to ask for a higher dosage, so a lot of it does come back to the user.

-How Does Adderall Work
+6. How Does Adderall XR Work?